maxkapur/DeferredAcceptance.jl/README.md

 - Ideally, the match should be *Pareto-efficient* in student welfare.
 If Aretha likes Brad&rsquo;s school better than hers, and Brad likes Aretha&rsquo;s school better than his, then they would be better off if they switched.
 - The mechanism should be *incentive compatible.* This means that Aretha cannot obtain a better matching by lying about which school is her favorite.

-If every student and school has a strict preference list, we can use `DA()` to find a stable assignment (it is often unique).
+If every student and school has a strict preference list, we can use `deferredacceptance()` to find a stable assignment (it is often unique).
 But to address the general case, there are a family of tiebreaking mechanisms that we can use to convert loose preference lists into strict ones.
 Many of these are incentive compatible.

 At the other extreme, when school preferences are weak (that is, schools consider many students interchangeable), we can use Pareto-improving cycles, implemented as `TTC_match()`, to search for student-optimal matches; this method is Pareto efficient but not incentive compatible.

 ### Market equilibrium perspective

-Schools are like vendors in a competitive market, where students&rsquo; *scores* (on standardized tests, as derived from letters of recommendation, etc.) are analogous to *prices* they can afford to attend each school.
+Schools are like vendors in a competitive market, where students&rsquo; *scores* (on standardized tests, as derived from letters of recommendation, etc.) are analogous to *prices* they must afford to attend each school.
 Each school attempts to set the highest score cutoff it can while still filling its class.

 A landmark paper by Azevedo and Leshno (2016) proposes a one-to-one relationship between *market-clearing cutoffs* and stable assignments.
-This result inspires a family of school-choice algorithms based on the concept of market equilibrium: `DA_nonatomic_lite()`, which searches for score cutoffs in a DA-like situation where a fixed percentage of students have a given preference list, and `nonatomic_tatonnement()`, which applies a general algorithm for computing equilibrium prices to school-choice equilibria.
+This result inspires a family of school-choice algorithms based on the concept of market equilibrium: `nonatomicdeferredacceptance_iid()`, which searches for score cutoffs in a DA-like situation where a fixed percentage of students have a given preference list, and `nonatomictatonnement()`, which applies a general algorithm for computing equilibrium prices to school-choice equilibria.

 ## Comparison of tiebreaking mechanisms